Introducing gSender, your CNC dashboard

 - Run cutting jobs with active feedback and overrides

-- Leverage keymaps for full-keyboard control
+- Leverage keymaps for full-keyboard control or use a joystick

 - and much more!